-None of the awards granted are subject to performance based conditions.
+None of the awards granted are subject to performance-based conditions.

-No subsequent changes were made to the exercise prices or vesting dates of options.
+No subsequent changes were made to the exercise prices or vesting dates of options or vesting dates of awards in the form of RSUs.

 Statement of directors' shareholding and share interests (audited)